 I made one top triangle as a detachable window from a broken umbrella.
 This helped with the top glazing and is essential for airflow.
 I also made a detachable window on one side for wheelbarrow access.
 All the overlaps were then sealed using a waterproof tape made for polytunnels.
 I made a door by taking out a cross strut and putting in bent hazel sticks which pushed the space open so as not to weaken the structure.
 This has a porch from which I hang netting to keep out the ever-present blackbirds who are always welcome in my garden because of their beautiful songs.

 The first season I had a good crop of blueberries, picking salad, coriander absolutely loved the warmth in there, squashes, tomatoes, basil and peppers.
-Since I have grown marrows, courgettes, tomatoes, cucamelons, stevia, more pepper varieties, melons, a lemon tree, avocados and cucamelons to mention a few!
+Since I have grown marrows, courgettes, tomatoes, cucamelons, stevia, more pepper varieties, melons, a lemon tree, avocados to mention a few!

 I am often in there tending my food and have even put in a sink and draining board with an internal water supply from rain water butts.
-The dome is now in its sixth year and the only maintenance it has required is a re-taping of the seams.
+The dome is now in its eighth year and the only maintenance it has required is a re-taping of the seams.